Domain Generalization using Causal Matching: Additional Evaluation on Rotated MNIST and Fashion-MNIST

 \subsection{Comparing \mdg\ with prior work on the LeNet Network}

 Table~\ref{tbl:mnist-lenet} compares the accuracy results for \mdg\ with prior work on the LeNet architecture~\cite{motiian2017ccsa}.
 In this setup, there are six domains in total ($0^\circ, 15^\circ, 30^\circ, 45^\circ, 60^\circ, 75^\circ$).
 For each test domain, the remaining five domains are used as source training domains.
-We observe that matching-based training methods \texttt{RandMatch} and \mdg\ outperform prior work.
-They achieve accuracy almost equal to the oracle case \texttt{PerfMatch} for target angles ($15^\circ$ to $60^\circ$) that lie in between the source domains.
-For the harder extreme angles of $0^\circ$ and $75^\circ$, \mdg\ establishes new state-of-the-art accuracy results when compared to all other prior work~\cite{ganin2016dann, shankar2018generalizing, ilse2020diva, ghifary2015multitaskae, motiian2017ccsa, goodfellow2014explaining}.
+We observe that matching-based training methods \texttt{RandMatch} and \mdg\ outperform prior work on the all the domains except the test domain 0, where \mdg\ is competitive to the best performing approach DIVA.
+They also achieve accuracy almost equal to the oracle case \texttt{PerfMatch} for target angles ($15^\circ$ to $60^\circ$) that lie in between the source domains.